 For the past 20 years, Volkswagen Caminhões e Ônibus and Ambev have been working together to develop vehicles that meet the needs of the brewery group exactly.
 “Our customers trust us,” says Roberto Cortes, CEO of Volkswagen Caminhões e Ônibus.
 He’s not worried about competitors from Asia who are also entering the Brazilian market.
 “When other suppliers want to enter the market, it’s rather a testament that we are on the right track,” says Cortes.
 “But we know the local conditions and our customers better.”
 As many as 50 other customers have also already expressed their interest in the e-Delivery.

 Incidentally, the electric truck is also fun to drive, especially when the traffic congestion is over.
-Shortly after rush hour, the streets have emptied out and Anderson can pick up speed in the e-Delivery.
-220 kilowatts of power and a peak torque of more than 2,000 newton meters make sports-car levels of acceleration possible.
+Shortly after rush hour, the streets have emptied out and Anderson can pick up speed in the e-Deliver: 220 kilowatts of power and a peak torque of more than 2,000 newton-meters make sports-car levels of acceleration possible.
 Two young managers in a sports coupé are obviously impressed as they catch up to Anderson at a traffic light again.
 But he’s off already, delivering the next crates of beer.